 - social media management, outreach, & campaigning

-For those in Whatcom County, Whatcom Million Trees Project (an entirely volunteer–run organization) has roles open for more on-call photographers for our community events and work parties, opportunities to communicate with policymakers to advocate for more tree protection, project coordination, research, and upcoming work parties which will need more hands to help make light work of clearing out various park sites around Whatcom County to prepare them for tree-planting this fall!
+For those in Whatcom County, Whatcom Million Trees Project has roles open for more on-call photographers for our community events and work parties, opportunities to communicate with policymakers to advocate for more tree protection, project coordination, research, and upcoming work parties which will need more hands to remove invasive ivy from mature trees to improve their survival, and clear out various park sites around Whatcom County to prepare them for tree-planting this fall!